ecmwf/earthkit-geo/docs/guide/mir/gridspec.rst

      NG5
      NG5_[CN]

-where *CORE2*, *DART* and *NG5* are distinct grids in increasing horizontal resolution, up to approximatelly 5 km. *C* and *N* define the point location respective to the supporting mesh elements, repectivelly in cell-centred and vertex point arragements.
-The default arragement is cell-centred or *C*
+where *CORE2*, *DART* and *NG5* are distinct grids in increasing horizontal resolution, up to approximately 5 km. *C* and *N* define the point location respective to the supporting mesh elements, respectively in cell-centred and vertex point arrangements.
+The default arrangement is cell-centred or *C*.

 Examples: